changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 >   make a valid basis?
 > + Are there multiple choices to the question above?
 > + Which vector(s) cannot be thrown out and still maintain our property that
->   every vector can be written as a scaled sum of this set?
+>   every vector can be written as a scaled sum/linear combination of this set?
 > + Using your new basis, can you write $(4, 3, -2)$ as a scaled sum of that basis?

 <details>